microchip-pic-avr-examples/avr128da48-cnano-adc-evsys-mcc/README.md

 [![MCHP](images/microchip.png)](https://www.microchip.com)

-# AVR128DA48 ADC triggered via Event System - MCC Example
+# ADC Triggered via Event System - MCC Example

 This repository provides a MPLAB X IDE project with a MCC (MPLAB Code Configurator) generated code example for ADC triggered via Event System.
 Using the event system, the on-board user button state change will trigger the ADC0 to start a conversion and read the analog signal from a 10kohm potentiometer on PD1.